You should be choosing your breeder before you think about choosing your puppy.

-While it may seem like the logical place to start, it is sheer folly to restrict the search for your breeder and puppy based solely on geography.
-By all means, go ahead and visit with a local breeder to get a feel for the T Mastiff breed but deciding on a puppy purchase simply because a breeder is conveniently located near you may not be in your best interests.
+While it may appear to be the logical place to begin, limiting your search for a breeder and puppy simply on the basis of geography is foolish.
+Please visit a local breeder to acquire a feel for the T Mastiff breed, but purchasing a puppy just because a breeder is geographically situated near you may not be in your best interests.
 Location doesn’t really ensure that you will form a productive relationship with the kennel or that your TM puppy will be the perfect match for you.

 - a breeder’s pledge to be available to you as a resource over the coming years